 The procedure is governed by Order 28 (Rules 1 to 15) of the Civil Procedure Rules.

-- 17. Are any documents privileged (that is, they do not need to be shown to the other party)?
-In particular: - Would documents written by an in-house lawyer (local or foreign) be privileged in any circumstances? - If privilege is not recognised, are there any other rules allowing a party not to disclose a document (for example, confidentiality)?
+- Would documents written by an in-house lawyer (local or foreign) be privileged in any circumstances? - If privilege is not recognised, are there any other rules allowing a party not to disclose a document (for example, confidentiality)?